 John’s Pass Village: Inside Look at This St. Pete Attraction

-Located on Madeira Beach, east of St. Petersburg, Florida, visitors will find a family-friendly attraction full of entertainment and fun.
+Located on Madeira Beach, east of St. Petersburg, Florida, visitors find a family-friendly attraction full of entertainment and fun.
 John’s Pass Village — a.k.a.
 The Pass — once served as a fishing village.
 Today it ranks as a must-see for families vacationing in St. Pete.
 Read on for a quick John’s Pass Village guide and find things to do.

 Getting Around and Parking

-Those driving to The Pass will find three places to park, including a garage and outdoor lots.
+Those driving to The Pass have three places to park, including a garage and outdoor lots.
 Each charge a fee, so bring cash for easy payment.
 Those who prefer to shuttle can ride with Free Beach Ride, a free local door-to-door shuttle service on the beach.
 Just remember to bring cash and tip the driver.

 Family Fun and Activities